HomeReviewsFireplaceBest Gas Fireplace Insert (Reviews 2023)

 Our Take Away

-For all the reasons we favor the Peterson Big Stack 24″ Gas Log Insert, we recommend the Split-Oak log set, which, unless the log sets were side-by-side, is sure to satisfy most buyers equally.
+We recommend the Split-Oak log set for all the reasons we favor the Peterson Big Stack 24″ Gas Log Insert.
+Unless the log sets are side-by-side, the split oak log set will satisfy most buyers equally.

 Split Oak 24″ Gas Log Insert – “Best Value”